MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-security-governance-and-compliance.md

 - If you use proxy for outbound internet access from your session hosts:
   - Configure proxy servers in the same geography as Azure Virtual Desktop session hosts and clients (if using cloud proxy providers).
-  - Use Azure Virtual Desktop to [Avoid TLS inspection](/azure/virtual-desktop/proxy-server-support#dont-use-ssl-termination-on-the-proxy-server).
-Azure Virtual Desktop traffic is [encrypted in transit](/azure/virtual-desktop/network-connectivity#connection-security) by default.
+  - [Don't use TLS inspection](/azure/virtual-desktop/proxy-server-support#dont-use-ssl-termination-on-the-proxy-server).
+In Azure Virtual Desktop, traffic is [encrypted in transit](/azure/virtual-desktop/network-connectivity#connection-security) by default.
   - [Avoid proxy configuration that requires user authentication](/azure/virtual-desktop/proxy-server-support#session-host-configuration-recommendations).
 Azure Virtual Desktop components on the session host run in the context of their operating system, so they don't support proxy servers that require authentication.
 System-wide proxy must benabled for you to configure the host level proxy on your session host.

 - Verify your end-users have access to [Azure Virtual Desktop client URLs](/azure/virtual-desktop/safe-url-list#remote-desktop-clients).
 If proxy agent/configuration is used on your users' devices, make sure you bypass the Azure Virtual Desktop client URLs as well.